 In an episode of King of the Hill Bill and Dale tell Hank and Peggy a joke about them ordering nachos with cheese and the punchline is they tell the waitress "if it's nacho cheese then who's is it" and everyone enjoys a good laugh except Peggy, later much time has passed and Peggy says "oh I just got that nacho cheese joke it's funny!".

-In the "Dr. Chicago" episode of George of the Jungle, George announces to the Commissioner that ants on a railroad, "Steal track!"
+In the "Dr. Chicago" episode, George announces to the Commissioner that ants on a railroad, "Steal track!"
 The Commissioner, misunderstanding, answers: "Yes, George — steel track.
 That's what makes the train run so smoothly."
 Shortly before the end of the episode, George bursts out laughing, and the Commissioner asks, irritably: "What's so funny?"
 George answers: "Steal track!
 Steel track!"

 In Family Guy, Peter (in an attempt to become more sophisticated) spends days standing by a newspaper stand staring at a New Yorker cartoon (with the punchline "I'd be more apathetic if I weren't so lethargic") before he finally gets it, saying in a charitable tone that it's "kind of funny," before returning the magazine and getting a copy of Juggs.